Property Boundaries (Resolution of Disputes) Bill [HL]

 Overview

-This bill aims to establish a new process for resolving property boundary disputes in England and Wales, utilizing a system of appointed surveyors to determine boundary lines and private rights of way, minimizing the need for expensive and time-consuming court proceedings.
+This bill aims to establish a new system for resolving property boundary disputes in England and Wales, moving away from lengthy and expensive court cases.
+It proposes a process involving qualified surveyors to determine boundary lines and private right of way issues, with a limited right of appeal to the High Court.

 Description